tvixen/Wemo-for-Alexa/README.md

 Some IR codes are RC5 and some are RAW.
 Wifi part (Witty) ESP8266 will receive commands from Alexa and parse them to the IR remote part.

-The goal is to have a sketch which can send commands to different diveces such as TV, Radio, Amplifier, Light, Dimmers aso from the the Witty ESP8266 with a IR diode attached (or a series).
+The goal is to have a sketch which can send commands to different devices such as TV, Radio, Amplifier, Light, Dimmers aso from the the Witty ESP8266 with a IR diode attached (or a series).

 Your are more than welcome to use the code, and change it to your needs.